 It’s important for you to adjust your puppy to your schedule as well.
 So if you go to bed at 10 and are up at 5 am, then you would feed and water earlier than you would if you went to bed at midnight and woke up at 8 am.
 So, let her out for a final potty break and then it's time to get into the crate and sleep.

-If you can handle it, place the crate in your bedroom at night for the first little while so that you can check on your puppy, and let her out if necessary.
-This extra contact will help to establish that you are dominant.
+If you can handle a little bit of whining when your puppy goes down, place the crate in a spot where the puppy won't be woken during the night.
+The crate should be only long enough for the puppy to stretch out so get a crate large enough for the puppy when it is full grown and use a divider to make it smaller when the puppy comes home.
 Though we recommend not leaving your puppy in her crate for more than 3 or 4 hours, she can handle longer periods during the night.
 Normally, one pee trip during the night is to be expected for a new puppy.
 If you’re lucky, she will sleep all night.

 Try placing a light blanket over the top and 3 sides of the crate so the puppy feels safe in a confined area.
 Resist letting your puppy sleep in bed with you.
 Why?
 The risks that she may fall off the bed and injure herself, eliminate on you (before she has been potty trained), or perhaps that you squish her during the night should be enough to dissuade you.
 And, in order for a puppy to develop properly, she needs to learn her own space.
 A puppy that sleeps and cuddles you all the time will not have the opportunity to learn her own space, and may become needy as an adult.

 Your puppy will develop confidence being on her own, which you will appreciate down the road.
 When she wakes up in the morning, carry her right out to do her business, as letting her walk through the house result in an accident.
 Do this as soon as possible, as in the beginning she’ll need to relieve herself right away.